vanesascode/jobs-site-python-flask-dynamicdata-bootstrap/readme.md

 ## Deployment

 In order to deploy it into an Internet URL, I created a file called requirements.txt in which I indicate the apps that need to be installed for production stage, and added it to the project folder.
 Then, in [render.com](https://dashboard.render.com/) I uploaded the Github repository as a Web Service (free option).
+You set the Runtime as `Python 3`, the Build Command as `pip install -r requirements.txt` and the start command as `gunicorn app:app`.

 # 💥 FRONTEND 💥